NikolaosG88/The-Ultimate-Memory-Game-to-Play/README.md

 <br>
 <br>
+The purpose of the game is to to flip and match all images.
+In total you will have 12 attempts, <br> to match all images.
-The purpose of the game is to to flip and match all images. in total you will have six attempts, if not all 12 images are not face-up you lose the game the relevant message will be displayed either win or lose.
+The game will start with all cards face down.
+If after 6 choices you havent make all the board face up the relevant message will be displayed of lose.